inpsyde/vip-composer-plugin/README.md

 Here's the screenshot on how this could be set up via in [PHPStorm using a "file watcher"](https://www.jetbrains.com/help/phpstorm/settings-tools-file-watchers.html):

 ![File watcher setup in PHPStorm](https://d1fqb1zktzfwq.cloudfront.net/public/inpsyde/vip-go-website-template-readme/php_storm.png)

+**The second issue regards themes and plugins that comes in own folder**.
+The problem is that when a theme or a plugin in own folder is deleted from `/themes` or `/plugins`, it will not be deleted from `/vip/themes` or `vip/plugins`.

+For example, if there's a theme in `/themes/my-theme`, its files will be correcly kept in sync with `/vip/themes/my-theme` as long as the `/themes/my-theme` exists.
+However, if `/themes/my-theme` is deleted,  `/vip/themes/my-theme` will **not** be deleted.

+This issue does not affect single-file plugins, e. g. a plugin located at `/plugins/my-plugin.php` will be correcly kept in sync with `/vip/plugins/my-plugin.php` and if `/plugins/my-plugin.php` is deleted,  `/vip/plugins/my-plugin.php` will be deleted as well.

+For this reason **it is suggested to use "dev paths" only for MU plugins and simple single-file plugins, but use a separate repository for themes** (that always comes in own folder) or more complex plugins.